 Under the Indian Companies Act, it is mandatory for businesses to have their accounts audited by an Indian firm of chartered accountants.
 These audited accounts are to be filed with the Registrar of companies (‘ROC’) and, in some cases, with the Reserve Bank of India.

 Businesses with an annual turnover exceeding INR 10 million (USD 150,000 approximately) need to additionally have accounts audited under specific provisions of the Indian income tax laws and certified by an Indian firm of chartered accountants.

-Businesses need to determine their annual tax payment and ensure its deposit under an installment plan commonly referred to as Advance Tax.
+Businesses need to determine their annual tax payment and ensure their deposit under an installment plan commonly referred to as Advance Tax.
 Delays, deferment or incorrect calculations attract penal provisions.
-At the year end, an annual return together with audited accounts and tax audit report must be submitted e.g. in case of Financial Year 2018-19, advance taxes have to be deposited by June 15 (15%), September 15 (45%), December 15th (75%) and March 15 (100%).
+At the year end, an annual return together with audited accounts and the tax audit report must be submitted e.g. in case of Financial Year 2018-19, advance taxes have to be deposited by June 15 (15%), September 15 (45%), December 15th (75%) and March 15 (100%).
 The Annual Return for this year is to be submitted by September 30, 2019 / November 30, 2019.

-Businesses engaged in cross border trading need to comply with customs duty regulations.
+Businesses engaged in cross-border trading need to comply with customs duty regulations.
 The duty varies between products.
 The compliance requirement includes determination and deposit of duty prior to clearance of goods by the customs authority.
-While basic customs duty remains, the Counter Vailing Duty (CVD) and Special Additional Duty (SAD) of customs are subsumed into GST.
+While basic customs duty remains, the Counter Veiling Duty (CVD) and Special Additional Duty (SAD) of customs are subsumed into GST.

 Goods and Services Tax (GST)

-GST is applicable on supply of goods and/or services.
+GST is applicable to the supply of goods and/or services.
 It consolidates the erstwhile excise duty, service tax, central and local VAT, amongst others.
-Compliances include deposit of taxes and filing of monthly / quarterly returns.
+Compliances include a deposit of taxes and filing of monthly/quarterly returns.